bustle/broccoli-multi-builder/README.md

   multiBuilder.build('commonjs', cjsOptions)
 ]);
 ```

+Ensure you have an `index.js` file in the root of your lib directory (e.g. `lib/index.js`) that has a default export.
+If you are building for globals mode also ensure your `index.js` exports a function named `registerGlobal`.

 Then do a `broccoli build dist` to put your cjs and amd output into `dist/`.
 Note that broccoli will complain about writing to a directory that already exists